 The second, I think, would have been: does this resolve the measurement problem?
 And the honest answer remains: no, not fully.
 Decoherence explains why macroscopic superpositions are unobservable, but it does not explain why any particular measurement outcome occurs.
 That question is as open as it was in 1935.

 What has changed is the practical relationship between quantum theory and technology.
 The uncertainty Schrödinger was pointing at — the strangeness of superposition, the fragility of coherence, the role of the environment — is now a resource to be engineered, not a conceptual embarrassment to be resolved.
-The cat qubit works precisely because the decoherence is asymmetric: bit flips are exponentially suppressed while phase flips are correctable.
+The cat qubit works because its stabilisation can make the noise asymmetric: bit flips are suppressed while phase flips are left for a code to handle.
 The asymmetry is exploited, not apologised for.

 My two cats, meanwhile, are in definite classical states.
 One is on the radiator.
 The other is on the keyboard.